BerkeleyLearnVerify/Scenic/docs/simulators.rst

 Many examples using the interface (including all scenarios from the paper) can be found in :file:`examples/gta`.
 See the paper and `scenic.simulators.gta` for documentation.

-Importing scenes into GTA V and capturing rendered images requires a GTA V plugin, which you can find `here <https://github.com/xyyue/scenic2gta>`_.
+Importing scenes into GTA V and capturing rendered images requires a GTA V plugin, which you can find `here <https://github.com/xyyue/scenic2gta>`__.

 LGSVL
 -----
-We have developed an interface to the LGSVL simulator for autonomous driving, used in our :ref:`ITSC 2020 <ITSC2020>` paper.
+We have developed an interface to the LGSVL simulator for autonomous driving, used in our `ITSC 2020 <ITSC2020>`__ paper.
 Please install the simulator from the `LGSVL Simulator <https://www.lgsvlsimulator.com/>`_ website.
-Then, within your python virutal environment where you installed Scenic, please also install LGSVL's python API package from `source <https://github.com/lgsvl/PythonAPI>`_.
+Then, within your python virutal environment where you installed Scenic, please also install LGSVL's python API package from `source <https://github.com/lgsvl/PythonAPI>`__.

 Webots